 Those who want the opportunity to be part of a more development-focused team will be invited to participate in an assessment process as part of the club’s junior pre-season programme.

-More information about the assessment process and how we propose to implement it is set out below.
+More information about the assessment process, is set out below.

 Team and squad formation for development-focused teams in Mini Football (U9-U12)